HILMR/HappyNewYear/README.md

 # HappyNewYear
-There are some Python demos using itchat to pay New Year call The API folder lists some important APIs that you can use alone.
+There are some Python demos using itchat to pay New Year call.

+The API folder lists some important APIs that you can use alone.

 These demos are classification by time.